 In survival caches

 If you’ve planted survival caches along your bug out route, then you might as well include a mini survival kit in there.
-Since your survival cache will help you replenish your supplies when on the run, get a fresh stocked mini survival kit while you’re at it.
+Since a survival cache will help you replenish your supplies when on the run, get a freshly stocked mini survival kit while you’re at it.

 And in just three easy steps, you’ve got a DIY-ed mini survival kit!

-You can never be too prepared, and having a mini survival kit on top of all your other gears and survival equipment will not hurt.
+You can never be too prepared, and having a mini survival kit on top of all your other gears and survival equipment won’t hurt.
 It’ll only help you become an even better prepper and survivalist.

-Got tips and tricks to making your survival mini kit?
-Let us know!
-Feel free to message us tell us all about it.
+Got tips and tricks for making your mini survival kit?
+Let us know in the comments!